oucs-teaching/cosc349-labs/lab12.md

 ### Use a shared resource to coordinate configuration

-If you're using an approach such as `vagrant` to copy files to your VM, you can set up `.aws/credentials` to be copied, so that the provisioning script can run `aws` commands as "you".
+If you're using an approach such as `vagrant` to copy files to your VM, you can set up `.aws/credentials` to be made available, so that the provisioning script can run `aws` commands as "you".

 You can set up a resource that all of your VMs can access, such as an S3 bucket that contains a set of objects giving the addresses of your VMs.